 5. Who should be contacted if a user ID and/or password is forgotten or lost?

-If you have a staff account and have lost your user ID/password, please contact your Supervisor/Office Manager or staff administrator.
+If you have a staff account and have forgotten your User ID, you must contact your Supervisor/Office Manager or onsite administrator.

 6. Can the same administrative user ID and password work for multiple practices?